arcadiapage/arcadiapage.github.io/_drafts/reducing-polymath-and-multipotentialite-project-overload.md

 Instead, I realized that:

-\-Some unfinished projects no longer reflect who I am.
+* Some unfinished projects no longer reflect who I am. -
-\-Some unfinished projects no longer reflect what I want.
+* Some unfinished projects no longer reflect what I want.
-\-Remixing doesn't feel appealing when you have a lot of old stuff.
+* Remixing doesn't feel appealing when you have a lot of old stuff.

 I had to look for projects that still made me say, "YES!"